CBS Productions: History

 In 1995, veteran producer Steven Bochco signed a deal with CBS in order to maintain the programming for five years, until 2000.
 In 1999, Maria Crenna joined the company as executive vice president of the studio.
 In 1998, although CBS retained production on the Ann-Margret drama Four Corners, Columbia TriStar Television sold off its interest to Rysher Entertainment.

 Viacom and CBS rejoined in 2000 with Viacom's acquisition of CBS itself.
-In 2004, CBS Entertainment Productions merged with Paramount Network Television to become a new incarnation of the latter.
-CBS Productions ceased to exist by merging it completely into Paramount Network Television, though converting CBS Productions into an in-name only unit of the studio; while the CBS Productions logo was used on existing CBS-produced shows, newer CBS shows would use taht of Paramount.
+In 2004, CBS Entertainment Productions, Inc. merged with Paramount Network Television, Inc. to become a new incarnation of the latter.
+CBS Productions ceased to exist by merging it completely into Paramount Network Television, though converting CBS Productions into an in-name only unit of the studio; while the CBS Productions logo was used on existing CBS-produced shows, newer CBS shows would use that of Paramount.

-In January 2006, as a result of the splitting of CBS and Viacom back into separate companies, Paramount Television would later be renamed to CBS Paramount Television to reflect the split, whose main production division, CBS Paramount Network Television, continued to produce the former CBS Productions shows that were still running.
-Later on September 26, 2006, CBS Paramount Domestic Television, CBS Paramount International Television, CBS Home Entertainment, and King World (established 1964, acquired by CBS in 1999) were combined to form CBS Television Distribution.
+In January 2006, as a result of the splitting of CBS and Viacom back into separate companies, Paramount Television, Inc. would later be renamed to CBS Paramount Television, Inc. to reflect the split, whose main production division, CBS Paramount Network Television, Inc., continued to produce the former CBS Productions shows that were still running.
+Later on September 26, 2006, CBS Paramount Domestic Television, Inc., CBS Paramount International Television, CBS Home Entertainment, and King World, Inc. (established 1964, acquired by CBS in 1999) were combined to form CBS Television Distribution.
 Even though most new shows carried the CBS Paramount Television or CBS Television Studios logos, the CBS Productions logo was continued to be used on specials of The Thanksgiving Parade on CBS until November 28, 2019, when newer Thanksgiving Parade specials from 2020 onwards carried the CBS Studios logo.

 On July 15, 2008, after becoming defunct in 2004, the CBS Productions logo was used on newer shows as a legacy credit, starting with episodes of the television series The Cleaner on A&E and 90210 on The CW television network, though it was technically produced by CBS Paramount Network Television.
 90210 was the first series produced by the resurrected CBS Productions name.
 Its logo was also used on Hawaii Five-0, The Good Wife, 90210 and Blue Bloods for a brief period of time, as well as newer shows airing on CBS and The CW, although it was technically produced by CBS Television Studios.
 The legacy CBS Productions logo was dropped in 2012, and it was replaced by the CBS Television Studios logo.

 On March 4, 2015, the CBS Productions logo was used to appear on CSI: Cyber globally as a legacy credit to honor the entire franchise, but the logo was dropped when the show was cancelled, and all future CBS shows would carry the CBS Television Studios logo.
-Subsequently, CBS Productions became part of ViacomCBS (now Paramount Global) when CBS Corporation re-merged with Viacom on December 4, 2019.
+Subsequently, CBS Productions became part of ViacomCBS (later Paramount Global and currently known as Paramount Skydance Corporation) when CBS Corporation re-merged with Viacom on December 4, 2019.